 - The creation and sign-off of the final, complete project plan

-This is normal project and change management process.
+This is the normal project and change management process.
 Zealise, with its unique blend of knowledge, is ideally positioned to support your project efforts.

 The fourth element of the ADKAR™ model entails the execution and implementation of the project plan, including all sub-plans (e.g. communications, testing and training plans.)
 This incorporates: